-A Wide-Open Sandbox game based on the movie Scarface, developed by Radical Entertainment and published in 2006 by Vivendi Universal Games.The story of the game is a pseudo-sequel to the movie, beginning with the mansion shootout that ended it—except this time Tony knows the shotgunner Skull was behind him.
-Tony survives and builds his way up to taking revenge on Sosa.
+Scarface: The World Is Yours is a Wide Open Sandbox game based on the movie Scarface, developed by Radical Entertainment and published in 2006 by Vivendi Universal Games.The game is a pseudo-sequel to the movie, and involves a What If? scenario where Tony Montana (voiced by André Sogliuzzo) engages in the climactic shootout that ended the 1983 film, except this time Tony survives and escapes, returning three months later to build his way back up and stop Alejandro Sosa for good.

 This game contains examples of the following tropes:

-Adaptation Expansion: Characters who only got a brief mention and/or appearance in the movie such as Gaspar Gomez, the Diaz Brothers and Nacho Contreras feature more prominently and get a lot more lines in The World is Yours, most of them serving as de facto Mini Bosses standing in Tony's way on the road to Sosa.
+Adaptation Expansion: Characters who only got a brief mention and/or appearance in the movie such as Gaspar Gomez, the Diaz Brothers and Nacho Contreras feature more prominently and get a lot more lines.
+Most of them serve as de facto Mini Bosses standing in Tony's way on the road to Sosa.

 Black and Grey Morality: Along with Sosa, there are drug lords who are even worse than Tony.
 Special mention include Nacho Contreras and the Diaz brothers.